Top 13 Web Application Penetration Testing Tools

 How much time does it take to complete a Pentest?

-It may take 4-10 days to complete a penetration test depending upon the scope of the test.
+It may take 10-15 business days to complete a penetration test, depending upon the scope of the test and the complexity of your web application.
 The rescans after fixing the vulnerabilities may take half the time taken by the initial test.

 How much does a pentest for web applications cost?

-The cost of penetration testing for web applications is between $99 and $399 per month depending on the scope of the test and the number of scans.
+The cost of penetration testing for web applications can vary between $999 and $1999 per month depending on the scope of the test, number of scans, compliance impact, and the vendor chosen for the service.